zw199502/navigation_among_pedestrians/README.md

 # navigation_among_pedestrians
 We proposed a model-based deep reinforcement learning algorithm for the navigation and collision-free motion planning among crowds.
-The baselines inlcude the EGO (https://ieeexplore.ieee.org/abstract/document/9197148), RGL (https://ieeexplore.ieee.org/abstract/document/9340705), SARL (https://ieeexplore.ieee.org/abstract/document/8794134), CADRL (https://ieeexplore.ieee.org/abstract/document/7989037), LSTM_RL (https://ieeexplore.ieee.org/abstract/document/8593871).
+The baselines inlcude the EGO (https://ieeexplore.ieee.org/abstract/document/9197148), RGL (https://ieeexplore.ieee.org/abstract/document/9340705), SARL (https://ieeexplore.ieee.org/abstract/document/8794134), CADRL (https://ieeexplore.ieee.org/abstract/document/7989037), LSTM_RL (https://ieeexplore.ieee.org/abstract/document/8593871), and ORCA (https://link.springer.com/chapter/10.1007/978-3-642-19457-3_1).
 We refer to the open-sourced project from https://github.com/ChanganVR/RelationalGraphLearning to implement RGL, SARL, CADRL and LSTM_RL.
 Because the EGO algorithm is not publicly available, we developed it on our own understanding.

 # prerequisite
 - pytorch, the version depends on your device.
 We found that the code from https://github.com/ChanganVR/RelationalGraphLearning doesn't support GPU.